fidian/presentations/digital-technology-merit-badge/index.md

 ## Safety

-1: Show your counselor your current, up-to-date Cyber Chip.
+1: View the Personal Safety Awareness “Digital Safety” video (with your parent or guardian’s permission).

 ----